jupyter/enhancement-proposals/jupyter-parameterized-kernel-spec/jupyter-parameterized-kernel-specs.md

 If a kernel parameter has a non-constraining type but provides a default value, this latter will be used, and the user won't be able to fill this parameter in the form.

- If a kernel parameter has a non constraining type, and does not provide a default value, then the kernel spec is considered as unsecure.
+If a kernel parameter has a non-constraining type, and does not provide a default value, then the kernel spec is considered as unsecure.
 In that case, unless the `allowed_insecure_kernelspec_params` has been passed when starting, the kernelspec is discarded and the user won't be able to start the kernel.